 Vitamin A is important to maintain a good immune system and healthy organ linings.
-Parrots with a vitamin A deficiency are therefore more prone to develop respiratory, intestinal or urinary diseases.
-While bacteria and fungi can easier enter the body and cause infections.
-Dark leafy greens and yellow or orange vegetables serve a great source of vitamin A.
+Parrots with a vitamin A deficiency are therefore more prone to develop respiratory, intestinal, or urinary diseases.
+Bacteria and fungi easily entering the body and causing infections.
+Dark leafy greens and yellow or orange vegetables serve as a great source of vitamin A.

 Parrots in captivity can be very selective eaters and often become addicted to certain foods, especially sunflower seeds.
 Parrots on a seed diet should not suddenly be withheld from sunflower seeds.
 The diet transition should be made gradually over a months’ time.
 The seeds must slowly be decreased, while the complete formulated diet, fresh vegetables and fruits should be increased.

 Healthy parrots moult once a year.
 This moulting process is nutritionally highly demanding on the body.
 Protein requirements increase, with four to eight percent, to produce new feathers.
 Energy requirements increase up to twenty percent.
 When parrots do not receive adequate nutrition, the normal moulting process slows down or even stops.
 This then results in a dull, old and damaged plumage.
 Parrots often start to pluck feathers due to old damaged feathers irritate the parrot.